joshdavies14/joshdavies14/README.md

 ### 📔 University Life

 Currently, I am the Team Captain of Warwick Latin & Ballroom.
-Previously I was the President of [University of Warwick Computing Society](https://uwcs.co.uk), and also worked on our [website](https://github.com/UWCS/uwcs-dextre) alongisde other [tools for our members](https://github.com/UWCS).
+Previously I was the President of [University of Warwick Computing Society](https://uwcs.co.uk), and also worked on our [website](https://github.com/UWCS/uwcs-dextre) alongside other [tools for our members](https://github.com/UWCS).

 <!-- 🌱 I’m currently experimenting with Kotlin and Scala